 Aggressive planning continues for dismantling trusses of the East Span and demolition of the marine foundations.
-Obtaining permits for the marine structures removal will be the most challenging portion of this contract because it involves underwater work in the San Francisco Bay.
+Obtaining permits for the marine structures removal will be the most challenging portion of this contract, because it involves underwater work in the San Francisco Bay.
 Caltrans has engaged various environmental, hydro-acoustic, and water quality experts to prepare the permitting documents, and assist in mitigating the identified risks.
 The project environmental team began consultation with the environmental agencies in June of 2011.
-In March 2014, the project team held a workshop with all the regulatory agencies to present an advanced planning study that showed the feasibility of demolishing the deep marine foundations with controlled explosives.
-The agencies were generally supportive of the plan and agreed to work to resolve permitting issues going forward.
+In January 2015, the project team will hold a second workshop with all the regulatory agencies.
+This will happen before the request for the permit.
+The agencies have been generally supportive of the plan and agreed to work to resolve permitting issues going forward.